 Gone are the days when a website could be packed with keywords and receive traffic.
 Search engines are becoming more intuitive and algorithms are favoring high quality content, which may include relevant keywords.

-Maintaining a strong keyword presence in your website content can seem tricky, but before you bury your head in the sand in trepidation, there are a few simple concepts that will debunk the keyword mystery for your small business.
+It all begins with Keywords.
+Maintaining a strong keyword presence in your website content and in underlying SEO meta tags can seem tricky, but before you bury your head in the sand in trepidation, there are a few simple concepts that will debunk the keyword mystery for your small business.

 1. What Are Keywords?